-Within the Center for Health Law and Economics, Enid Vélez reviews data and conducts studies on a wide range of topics related to Medicaid.
+Within UMass Medical School, Enid Vélez reviews data and conducts studies on a wide range of topics related to Medicaid.
 Her research as a Senior Health Policy Analyst takes her into a number of different subject areas including topical points of contention like opioids and behavioral health.

 Before joining the Medical School, Vélez held a number of roles, all centered around data analysis and research at Rutgers University, including being a research assistant in the Department of Epidemiology and a Geospatial Data Analyst for their One Labor Program.
 Published research during this time were in obesity in children, and diabetes in adult for the Journal of Adolescent Health and Journal of Environmental Health, respectively.